enkidevs/curriculum/Ruby/Fundamentals/strings-and-symbols.md

 ---
 ## Practice

-Fill the gaps with the outputs
+Fill the gaps with the outputs.

 ```ruby
 foo = 'foo'